sanjeev662/Express-CSV-Generator/README.md

 ## Usage

-Make a GET request to `/generate-csv` endpoint:
+Make a GET request to `/generate-csv` endpoint from browser:

 ```bash
 curl http://localhost:3000/generate-csv